Set up an event

 - Allow registrants to create their own agenda: This setting is only available for events that don't have any passes set up; it's shown above the calendar when no passes are defined, but is hidden when passes are defined.
 It affects the way checkout works on the event website as follows:

 - When this is set to No (or if the setting is hidden), the website offers event-level registration.
 When a registrant selects Register now, the event website shows a list of passes available, each of which provides access to one or more specific sessions and can also show a different price.
 Registrants can choose the pass that best matches their needs, but can't make custom session selections.
-This option works for both free and paid passes and events.

-- Sessions: Each session is typically a single presentation, class, discussion, or webinar.
+- Sessions list: Each session is typically a single presentation, class, discussion, or webinar.
 This table repeats the information also shown in the calender.
 You can also create or edit sessions here.

 - Tracks: Each (external) track is a collection of related, non-conflicting sessions that likely would be of interest to the same audience.
 Attendees might sign up for a specific track, which you can manage by using passes.
 You can also set up internal tracks, which are not exposed to attendees but can help you with your planning.